miohtama/capitalgram/README.md

 # Capitalgram website source code

-This is a corporate website and blog for [Capitalgram.com](capitalgram.com/)
+This is the company website and blog for [Capitalgram.com](capitalgram.com/)

 - [Capitalgram website source code](#capitalgram-website-source-code)
 - [Features](#features)